ilEnzio/ilEnzio.github.io/_posts/2020-8-26-bits-over-boyfriends.md

 ### Don't Hate the Player...?

 I have a gaming problem.
-Not really.
-But my girlfriend has a gaming problem...
+Well, my girlfriend has a gaming problem...
 Or does she...?
-It breaks down like this:  My girlfriend is a part-time professional streamer - and to be sure life isn’t all fun and games when your partner is a for profit gamer.
+It breaks down like this:  My girlfriend is a part-time professional streamer - and  life isn’t all fun and games when your partner is a for profit gamer.
 It's about making ends meet through viewer subscriptions, tips, and donations - with significant ad revenue only afforded to the elite.
-She does way better than average as affliates go, but to really get ahead, my partner is seeking partnership status... from Twitch.
+She does way better than average as affliates go, but to really get ahead, my partner is seeking **partnership** status... from Twitch.
 That's where the really money is.

 ![Bar Chart Monthly Affiliate Wage Comparison](https://ilenzio.github.io/assets/img/bar_chart_twitch_affiliate_average_monthly_wage_comparison.png)